- Special Initiatives

 - Richard's Society

-The Richards Society is a new society for the Perelman School of Medicine Tenure Track Assistant Professors with the purpose of providing opportunities for networking and support within this community.
+The Richards Society was formed in 2016 for Tenure Track Assistant Professors in the Perelman School of Medicine to provide opportunities for networking and support at Penn.
 The society is named for Alfred Newton Richards, Ph.D.
 (1876 – 1966).
 Born in Stamford, New York and educated at Yale College and Columbia University, Richards was Chair of Pharmacology at the University of Pennsylvania from 1910 to 1946.
 He had the distinct honor of serving as Chairman of the Committee on Medical Research under President Franklin D. Roosevelt during World War II.
 Additionally, Richards was a Lasker awardee and served as President of the National Academy of Sciences.

-For more information regarding the Richards Society, please contact the steering committee at email@example.com
+For more information regarding the Richards Society, please contact Carolyn at: email@example.com